-TheCOVID-19 pandemic is still lurking.
-It is of great importance to highlight the fact that a high percentage of the population of the world is affected by various co morbidities like diabetes mellitus, hypertension, COPD, obesity, etc which makes a subset of the population more vulnerable.
-This vulnerable population is at increased risk for a poor outcome if affected by COVID-19 (Fang et al., 2020; Pal & Bhadada, 2020).
+This COVID-19 pandemic is still lurking.
+It is of great importance to highlight the fact that a high percentage of the population of the world is affected by various comorbidities like diabetes mellitus, hypertension, COPD, obesity, etc., which makes a subset of the population more vulnerable.
+This vulnerable population is at increased risk for a poor outcome if affected by COVID-19 (Fadel & Ahmed, 2020; Fang et al., 2020; Siyal et al., 2020; Xue et al., 2020).

-Hence, we as a society should give more attention to this population at risk to avoid adding additional burden to the already overburdened health care system in the present COVID-19scenario.
+Hence, we as a society should give more attention to this population at risk to avoid adding additional burden to the already overburdened health care system in the present COVID-19 scenario.